zwets/blast-galley/README.md

 may explain.
 In my corner of the world, we have the Intermittentnet :-)

-##### Examples: taxo in non-interactive mode
+#### Taxo non-interactive

-Searching on name or regular expression:
+Searching on taxonomic name or regular expression:

 ```bash
 $ taxo Zika